cea-hpc/modules/doc/source/design/variants.rst

 - in case variant is specified multiple times

-  - lastly mentioned (read from left to right) value is retained (it overwrites previous values)
+  - on selection context, lastly mentioned (read from left to right) value is retained (it overwrites previous values)

     - a *merge all passed values in list* is not the methodology retained here